 Our day begins at 6:30 am, with lights out at 10:00 pm, filled with various instruction, recreational activities, free time, meals, and evening programs.

 Your Living Group

-You will be assigned to a living group with approximately eleven other campers, around the same age and/or grade as you but from various areas of study.
+You will be assigned to a living group with approximately eleven other campers around the same age and grade as you but from various areas of study.
 An adult counselor will remain with you at meals, organized events, and overnight.
 Your counselor is there to help you have a fun and rewarding camp experience.
 Counselors are usually former campers, so you can ask them questions, get help with talent night ideas, and more.
-You will also get a chance to make new friends, be part of a team, and participate in living group activities (including competition for the prized Golden Broom!).
+You will also get a chance to make new friends, be part of a team, and participate in living group activities (including a competition for the prized Golden Broom!).

 Each day includes two classes in your major.
 The first class begins just after breakfast and cabin cleanup.
 After a break, you move to your elective class just before lunch.
 After dinner, you will have one more session in your major class.

 Each afternoon, you will have over three hours of recreation and leisure time with plenty of organized activities.
 You can choose to get involved with group activities or use the time for your individual interests.
 Each night after class, we offer an evening program for campers, counselors, and staff with singing, a night hike, and talent showcases where campers and staff perform on stage.
 Through songs, skits, and readings, groups and individuals can share and explore their interests in artistic expression outside of the class setting.